Put your pain au chocolat or Lucky Charms aside, here comes Finnish breakfast!

 Typical Finnish Breakfast the Modern Way

-Breakfast is not a serious institution for Finns.
+Breakfast in Finland is not a serious institution for Finns.
 In cities, breakfast and brunch trends (e.g., shakshouka & turmeric latte) are visible.

 A Finnish Hotel Breakfast